 Reclaim your lawn the sustainable way with your own homemade weed killer.
-Utopia will show you how to kill weeds naturally with these six organic weed killer ideas.
+Utopia will show you how to kill weeds naturally with these six organic DIY ideas.

-We’ll show you how to kill weeds naturally with some of the most effective organic weed killer recipes out there.
+We’ll show you how to kill weeds naturally with some of the most effective organic recipes out there.

 1. Homemade Weed Killer: Stinging Nettle Recipe

-This organic weed killer requires quite a bit of prep time but will pay off in the end.
+This recipe requires quite a bit of prep time but will pay off in the end.
 For those with enough time on their hands, we highly recommend this stinging nettle weed killer.
 It’s highly effective and an extremely environmentally friendly pick.

 - With protective clothing and gloves, pick a large garbage bag full of stinging nettles.